krwenholz/Resume/resume.md

 Engineering\null\hfill January 2025 - Present

-- Took Fay's first SOC2 audit from initial conversation to a clean Type 1 report in 60 days and a clean Type 2 in 120 days: owning and managing auditor selection and engagement, timelines, risk assessment, and a first penetration test (with key remediations) while handling all process and program creation for the entire company, not just engineering.
+- Led Fay's first SOC2 audit from initial conversation to a clean Type 1 report in 60 days and a clean Type 2 in 120 days
-- Implemented Fay's first full continuous service deployment pipeline in GitHub Actions: tripled daily deploys per developer, saved developers an average of an thirty minutes per day, and reduced mean time to change by half an hour.
+- Implemented Fay's first full continuous service deployment pipeline in GitHub Actions: tripled daily deploys per developer, saved developers an average of an thirty minutes per day, and reduced mean time to change by half an hour
-- Designed and drove the backend migration of Fay's chat API off AWS's anemic Chime: supported thousands of new QPS to the endpoint without scaling up infrastructure.
-Thousands of daily dietitian conversations never noticed, and we maintained full backwards compatilibity for mobile clients unable to migrate immediately.
+- Designed and drove the backend migration of Fay's chat API off AWS's anemic Chime: supported thousands of new QPS to the endpoint without scaling up infrastructure, downtime, or force-migrating lagging mobile platforms
 - Rolled out AI tooling with Claude Code in GitHub Actions and local for PR reviews, code authoring, and search
-- Led the backend implementation of in-app referrals: building for iOS and Android partners and launching to quick adoption by users.
+- Led the backend implementation of in-app referrals: building for iOS and Android partners and launching to quick adoption by users

 **Languages and frameworks**: Python, TypeScript, Postgres, React, AWS Fargate